kenlasko/nixos-wsl/README.md

 cat config/secrets.yaml
 ```
 8. Save all modified content:
-- `~/.config/sops/age/keys.txt` - save somewhere secure and NOT in the Git repo.
+- `~/.config/sops/age/keys.txt` - save somewhere secure and **NOT in the Git repo**.
 If you lose this, you will not be able to decrypt files encrypted with SOPS.
 - `~/.sops.yaml` - this will replace the `.sops.yaml` at the root of the repo
 - `config/secrets.yaml` - this will replace the `config/secrets.yaml` in the repo